MiniProfiler/dotnet/Readme.md

-This official clone of MiniProfiler for .NET.
+The official clone of MiniProfiler for .NET.

 We accept patches and pull requests here.